Top 10 Things to do in Sawtell

 There’s no better way to cool off after your headland walk than with a dip in Sawtell’s very own rock pool.
 Created more than 50 years ago, this much-loved local landmark is one of just a few ocean pools on the mid-north coast.
 The pool is built into the headland and offers great protection from the rip that runs out past the pool from the mouth of Bonville Creek.
 With ocean temperatures fairly mild all year round, the pool is perfect in springtime.

-Depending on the wind direction, you’re bound to score a wave in Sawtell.
-With two headlands on offer, there’s always a protected spot.
-Bonville Headland is a popular surfing location and you’ll also find keen surfers at Sawtell’s main beach.
+Depending on the wind direction, you’re bound to score a wave at one of Sawtell’s iconic beaches.
+With two headlands on offer, there’s always a protected spot to surf.
+Bonville Headland is a popular surfing location as well and you’ll also find keen surfers at Sawtell’s main beach.